-More than 200 people have taken part in this Masters-level programme of practical skills for staff delivering care, NHS managers, partners and commissioners since its launch in 2016.
-The 11th cohort starts in September 2021 and is open for applications now.
-The programme is funded by Health Education England and is now delivered entirely online.
+More than 300 people have taken part in this Masters-level programme of practical skills for staff delivering care, NHS managers, partners and commissioners since its launch in 2016.
+Our 13th cohort starts in October 2022.
+We will be seeking applications to join the 14th cohort early in 2023.

 For further information about the programme and details on how to apply please email firstname.lastname@example.org